-A familiar discussion is playing out in the offices of state and local government officials and leaders.
-Once again, the role of the mainframe is under debate.
+There's a familiar discussion playing out in the offices of bank executives around the world.
+Once again, the role of the mainframe is up for debate.

-Leaders across state and local governments are now asking themselves the same questions: What does the future of this enduring technology look like for the government and how can it support the digital transformation that will allow for better-served citizens?
+Leaders across the banking and financial services industry are now asking themselves the same questions: What does the future of this enduring technology look like for the banking sector and how can it support the digital transformation I need to achieve?